esciencecenter-digital-skills/Natural-language-processing/episodes/02-preprocessing.md

 - tokenization: this means splitting up the text into individual tokens.
 You can for example create sentence tokens or words tokens, or any others.
 - lowercasing
 - stop word removal, where you remove common words such as `the` or `a` that you would not need in some further analysis steps.
 - lemmatization: with this step you obtain the lemma of each word.
-You would get the form in which you find the word in the dictionary, such as the singular version of a plural or a noun, or the first person present tense of a verb instead of the past principle.
+You would get the form in which you find the word in the dictionary, such as the singular version of a plural noun, or the first person present tense of a verb instead of the past principle.
 You are making sure that you do not get different versions of the same word: you would convert `words` into `word` and `talking` into `talk`
 - part of speech tagging: This means that you identify what type of word each is; such as nouns and verbs.

 The above examples of techniques of data preprocessing modify the input text to make it interpretable and analyzable by the NLP model of our choice.